Quelklef/esoglot/README.md

 ## Project Structure

 - `src/langs.toml`: metadata about languages supported by esoglot.
-Includes:
 - `src/conv/`: Contains all the esoglot converters (cross-compilers).
 Each is in a folder with the format `{FROM-LANG}_to_{TO-LANG}`, which includes:
   - `_build.sh`: a script that builds the converter, which may be written in any programming language
   - `_run.sh`: a script that runs the converter.
 It should take the original source code as the only argument and output the converted code to stdout.